ord-premise/digital-twins-interface-design/README.md

 ## Achievement

 The design recommendations for user interfaces to interact with digital twins is provided in the [D3.2 pdf file](https://github.com/ord-premise/digital-twins-interface-design/blob/main/D3.2.pdf).
-First offical assessment of the validity/applicability of the recommendations and guidelines will come at the project's halfmark.
+First official assessment of the validity/applicability of the recommendations and guidelines will come at the project's halfmark.

 ## External links